snarkhunter/oofcanvas/README.md

 	Create a polygon from the given vector of `Coords`.

+Points must be added to a polygon in order, clockwise.
+When drawn, the last point will be connected to the first.
+There is currently no mechanism for inserting points in the middle of the sequence, or for deleting them.

 To add points to a polygon, in C++ use either

 * `CanvasPolygon::addPoint(double x, double y)`